Questions About Parent Participation and Responsibilities

 A: The answer to this is as varied as the hats a mother wears, and many times your job on campus might depend on what season of life you are in.

-You might be asked to be a teacher-helper: passing out maps, collecting markers, walking a little one to the bathroom, or writing on the whiteboard.
+You might be asked to be a teacher-helper: passing out papers, collecting markers, walking a little one to the bathroom, or writing on the whiteboard.
 You might have to sit by a child who is wiggly or who might not understand directions.
+Plus, there are other non-classroom ways you can help: while visiting over coffee in the Parent Room, you can plan a field trip or other special event.
+Or perhaps you like to organize bins, tubs, and supplies.
+Or even go around campus taking pictures for the yearbook or updating social media.

 The list goes on and on!
-Most moms find a balance of being a classroom helper and developing friendships.
+Most moms find a balance of being in the classroom and developing friendships.
+Our general model is serve two hours and connect with other moms for one.
 The key to being on campus is to be as involved as you can so that at home you will be ready and equipped for the week ahead.

 Q: What do we do the rest of the week?

 A: ROCK Academy starts your week and sets the pace for you.
 Classroom tutors will give homework assignments (posted Monday evening on a comprehensive lesson plan page,) and then you, as the parent, can decide how and when that work is accomplished before the next campus day.
-As the parent, you have to responsibility to assign the homework as-is, or to modify it according to your child’s abilities, or at a pace that meets your family’s schedule and other commitments.
+As the parent, you have to responsibility to make sure the homework is complete for the next ROCK day.

 At home, you will also add math, Bible, spelling, and Latin (for those following a more Classical approach).
 High School students should consider a foreign language.